terrycojones/super-rugby-2015/README.md

 This gives us some idea of the overall strength of rugby in the countries.
-It doesn't give any indication about whether (e.g.) New Zealand is likely to beat Australia because the players in the teams that are winning few games are much less likely to be picked for their national sides.
+It doesn't give any indication about whether (e.g.) New Zealand is likely to beat Australia in a test because the players in the Super Rugby teams that are winning few games are much less likely to be picked for their national sides.

 The program's output (as of 2015-05-24, following Round 15) are shown below.